How many are on your grocery list?

 Broccoli and Cauliflower

-These crisp cruciferous veggies run about $1 and 50 cents per pound respectively.
+These crisp cruciferous veggies run about $2 per pound depednding on the time of year.
 A standard two-pound bunch contains about eight servings.
 Broccoli's one of the most famous healthy foods, packed with plenty of fiber, vitamins, minerals, and phytonutrients.
 Its lower-cost cousin cauliflower also brims with B vitamins, vitamins C and K, and many other healthful compounds.

 This fun fruit is plentiful all year, so it's always cheap.
-At around 40 cents per piece, a bunch of six can be had for $2.40.
+At around 40 to 60 cents per piece, a bunch of six can be had for $2.40 to $3.60.
 They're well-known for their potassium, but they also supply fiber, vitamin C, certain B vitamins, manganese, and more.
 Conveniently, they come naturally packaged for easy transport and go great in things like cereal, yogurt, ice cream, and peanut butter sandwiches.

 Pick up this versatile whole grain in a big bag for about 15 cents per serving.
 Its fiber fills you up for the long haul, unlike white rice and other refined grains that trigger quick spikes and dives in blood sugar levels, prompting hunger.
 You also get B vitamins, vitamin E and other antioxidants, and additional benefits.
 Bulk up dishes like soups and casseroles or use this grain as a foundation for all sorts of meals.